Skillmon/tex_insertionsort/README.md

 provided:

 [`insertionsort_complicated`](#complicated)
-: this version is faster for lists in which each element's value has to calculated, e.g., your list contains vectors and you want to sort them by their lengths.
+: this version is faster for lists in which each element's value has to be calculated, e.g., your list contains vectors and you want to sort them by their lengths.
 It uses more tokens in a temporary macro.